 Treatment For Gum Disease

 The sooner you seek treatment for gum disease, the more conservative your treatment options are.
-Dr. Cappy Sinclair uses laser dentistry to aid in periodontal therapy.
+Dr. Cappy Sinclair and Dr. Mark Reichley use laser dentistry to aid in periodontal therapy.
 These high powered instruments allow him to provide more comfortable and conservative treatment for gum disease.
-The Waterlase dental laser enables Dr. Sinclair to treat and repair damaged or diseased gum tissue that may have previously required oral surgery.
+The Waterlase dental laser enables us to treat and repair damaged or diseased gum tissue that may have previously required oral surgery.

 Gum Disease Prevention

 Gum disease is often called a “silent disease” because there may be no obvious symptoms until advanced stages.
 The best way to fight this oral health disease is prevention.
-Dr. Sinclair encourages patients to brush twice a day and floss at least once a day.
-Regular visits to Dr. Sinclair will drastically reduce your chances of getting gum disease.
+Dr. Sinclair and Dr. Reichley encourage patients to brush twice a day and floss at least once a day.
+Regular visits will drastically reduce your chances of getting gum disease.
 Bi-annual visits to our Virginia Beach, VA dentist office where your teeth will be thoroughly cleaned will remove the bacteria causing plaque and tartar that leads to gum disease.

 Schedule An Appointment

-If you are searching for a dentist who treats gum disease in the Chesapeake, VA, Norfolk, VA or Virginia Beach areas, contact the office of Dr. Cappy Sinclair today.
-Schedule an appointment to learn what the best treatment option for you is.
+If you are searching for a dentist who treats gum disease near Chesapeake, VA, Norfolk, VA or Virginia Beach areas, contact the office of Dr. Cappy Sinclair and Dr. Mark Reichley today.
+Schedule an appointment to learn the best treatments option for you.